Referee safety is paramount says Varman

 The safety and health of Football referees in Fiji will be paramount for the Fiji Football Association Referees Association.

-Referees Director Rakesh Varman has stressed the importance of health and safety on the field of play which sometimes can be overlooked.
+Referees Director Rakesh Varman has stressed the importance of health and safety in the field of play which sometimes can be overlooked.

-“We all know that referees are human beings, in Fiji we are working without any VAR but the idea is we are trying to tell the referees to be fit, try not to take risks while they are on to the field of play and when we say don’t take risks they are away from field of play so we want referees to be close to the players and make decisions so there is no confusion”
+“We all know that referees are human beings, in Fiji, we are working without any VAR but the idea is we are trying to tell the referees to be fit, try not to take risks while they are on the field of play and when we say don’t take risks they are away from the field of play so we want referees to be close to the players and make decisions so there is no confusion.”

-Varman says there is a limited number of referees in Fiji which is why they need to be educated on certain areas.
+Varman says there is a limited number of referees in Fiji which is why they need to be educated in certain areas.

 There are about 30 registered referees in the country.